guitarxuser/raspi_to_stellarium/README.md

    sh start_telescope.sh

+3. Start stellarium and configure telescope plugin

+   for dummy server on local host port 10000

+   for raspberrypi on remote host port 10000

-3. Stop the server or dummy server
+4. Stop the server or dummy server

    start second xterm session, go to the raspi_to_stellarium/scripts directory and do:

    sh stop_telescope.sh

-4. Start stellarium and configure telescope plugin

-   for dummy server on local host port 10000

-   for raspberrypi remote on port 10000